-You are using different softwares on your computer.
+You are using different software on your computer.
 Even the operating system that powers your computer is a type of software (i.e. system software).
-A software allows you to interact with the hardware components.
+The software allows you to interact with the hardware components.
 There are different types of software based on their function as well as copyright status.
-On the basis of copyright status, software can be categorized into many types; free, open-source, copylefted, non-copylefted, shareware and freeware.
-A free software is a software that’s available for free, and gives you the permission to use, copy and distribute the software in any way you want.
-An open-source software is a software whose source code is publicized by its developer under different licenses.
+Based on copyright status, the software can be categorized into many types; free, open-source, copylefted, non-copylefted, shareware and freeware.
+Free software is a software that’s available for free and gives you permission to use, copy and distribute the software in any way you want.
+Open-Source software is software whose source code is publicized by its developer under different licenses.
 The source code is open, and can be used, modified and distributed for free.
-Generally, most free software are open-source software as well and such software is known as free and open-source software (FOSS).

 A copylefted software is a type of free software that mustn’t be copyrighted by the modifier while redistributing the modified or extended version of the software.
-A non-copylefted software is also a free software and provides the right to the users to modify the software and distribute it by adding license restrictions such as copyright.
-A shareware is a type of software for which you have to pay very less amount and you can distribute the copies of the software, but the people who use the software also have to pay fees to use the software.
-Most of the shareware aren’t open-source.
-A freeware is similar to shareware, but it’s available to download and distribute without initial payment.
-But, it’s copyrighted and you aren’t allowed to distribute it as your own software.
-A freeware isn’t an open-source software.
+A non-copylefted software is also free software and provides the right to the users to modify the software and distribute it by adding license restrictions such as copyright.
+Shareware is a type of software for which you have to pay very less amount and you can distribute the copies of the software, but the people who use the software also have to pay fees to use the software.
+Most of the shareware isn’t open-source.
+Freeware is similar to the shareware, but it’s available to download and distribute without initial payment.
+But, it’s copyrighted and you aren’t allowed to distribute it as your software.
+Freeware isn’t an open-source software.

 What’s your computer running on?
 Probably, Microsoft Windows XP/Vista/7/8/10 or Mac OS X. But, both operating systems are commercial and proprietary software.
 You either bought these operating systems or got it pre-installed while buying your device or you searched cracked versions and installed them.